Genetic drift: Drift and fixation

-However, in finite populations, no new alleles are gained from the random sampling of alleles passed to the next generation, but the sampling can cause an existing allele to disappear.
+The random sampling of alleles passed to the next generation (genetic drift) can cause an existing allele to disappear.
 Because random sampling can remove, but not replace, an allele, and because random declines or increases in allele frequency influence expected allele distributions for the next generation, genetic drift drives a population towards genetic uniformity over time.
 When an allele reaches a frequency of 1 (100%) it is said to be "fixed" in the population and when an allele reaches a frequency of 0 (0%) it is lost.
 Smaller populations achieve fixation faster, whereas in the limit of an infinite population, fixation is not achieved.
 Once an allele becomes fixed, genetic drift comes to a halt, and the allele frequency cannot change unless a new allele is introduced in the population via mutation or gene flow.
 Thus even while genetic drift is a random, directionless process, it acts to eliminate genetic variation over time.